heslabs/haps_base_v22p2/README.md

 #### Step-5:

-* Chech the 16GB DDR is in the memory map
+* Check the 16GB DDR og HAPS system is in the Linux memory map

 ```
 xilinx@pynq:~/haps$ lsmem